FaithAlone.net

 24 Who his own self bare our sins in his own body on the tree, that we, being dead to sins, should live unto righteousness: by whose stripes ye were healed.

-Jesus taking on the sins of the world completes this symbolism in a way that's undeniable, and turns what would've seemed like a puzzling story, of God essentially commissioning an idol, into an unambiguous prophecy of Christ's atoning sacrifice.
+Jesus taking on the sins of the world completes this symbolism in a way that is undeniable, and turns what would've seemed like a puzzling story, of God essentially commissioning an idol, into an unambiguous prophecy of Christ's atoning sacrifice.

 Finally, notice that all those who merely looked at the serpent would be healed.
-Just the same, when discussing the symbol, Jesus says that all who believe in Him have Everlasting Life (John 3:15).
-Salvation by simple faith alone completes the symbol beautifully, and all works Salvation religions and denominations don't.
+Similarly, when discussing the symbol, Jesus says that all who believe in Him have Everlasting Life (John 3:15).
+Salvation by simple faith alone completes the symbol beautifully, and all works Salvation religions and denominations do not.
 They mar, and nullify, this crystal-clear symbol.

 Joshua Ordained as Head of the Congregation